Role of defects in atom probe analysis of sol-gel silica: Results

 However, if a bridging oxygen is removed from the amorphous silica structure, the red shift of the spectrum is $\simeq 1$ eV (violet line in Figure \ref{fig:figureSI5a-SI5b}c), which is more pronounced than in the case without defect (see orange line in Figure \ref{fig:figureSI5a-SI5b}c).
-This indicates that the defects play an extremely important role in tuning the light absorption.\\ Motivated by this indication, we investigated a large number of typical defects in the silica matrix, which can also occur during the sol-gel and lift-out process, in order to interpret the effective laser light absorption in the UV and deep-UV range.
+This indicates that the defects play an extremely important role in tuning the light absorption.\\ Motivated by this indication and driven by our experimental results, we investigated a variety of typical defects in the silica matrix, which can also occur during the sol-gel and lift-out process, to interpret the effective laser light absorption in the UV and deep-UV range.
 In particular, we have focussed on interstitial C, H, O and Na atoms as well as interstitial and substitutional gallium atoms with or without, near or far oxygen vacancies.
-The optical properties for each configuration were evaluated using DFT with the HSE exchange-correlation functional, as it reproduces the experimental bandgap of amorphous silica much more accurately than PBE (see Figure S.6 in the SI).\\
+The optical properties for each configuration were evaluated using DFT with the HSE06 exchange-correlation functional, as it reproduces the experimental bandgap of amorphous silica much more accurately than PBE (see Figure S.5 in the SI).\\

 In Figure \ref{panel_abs_spectr_C}a we show the absorption spectra of such optimized defective silica structures obtained by replacing one silicon atom with a substitutional carbon atom (blue atom in the figure on the left).
 We have tried different configurations for the carbon atoms and different amorphous silica matrices without finding significant discrepancies.
 In Figure \ref{panel_abs_spectr_C}b we show the absorption spectra when three to five interstitial carbon atoms (blue colour on the left side in Figure \ref{panel_abs_spectr_C}b) are added to the original pristine silica matrix.